-1. The fold and position of your ad is key: Publishers and ad companies will be looking at the fold and the ad positions relative to the users’ browsing experience differently now, and real estate in the middle of content will be most highly sought after.
+1. The fold and position of your ad are key: Publishers and ad companies will be looking at the fold and the ad positions relative to the users’ browsing experience differently now, and real estate in the middle of content will be most highly sought after.

-2. Focus on impact: Commercial breaks, floating ad reminders and wallpaper ads have impact, as they are generally above the fold, or eat up enough real estate to demand attention – meaning higher ad viewability.
+2. Focus on impact: Commercial breaks, floating ad reminders and wallpaper ads have an impact, as they are generally above the fold, or eat up enough real estate to demand attention – meaning higher ad viewability.
 Focus on these display formats during early adoption.